 I’ve seen all sorts of delicious food posted on OLIO—fresh produce like bell peppers, oranges, apples, corn on the cob, cucumbers, lettuce and so much more; bagels, bread and other baked goods; even water kefir grains!
 It costs nothing to use the app—whether you post or eat.

 Day 12: Watch a documentary on food waste

 Everyone who eats should watch the documentary Wasted!
 The Story of Food Waste.
 Produced by the late great Anthony Bourdain, it features renowned chefs Dan Barber, Mario Battali, Massimo Battura and Danny Bowien.
 View the trailer below.

 You’ll feel inspired to reduce food waste after you watch this uplifting documentary.
-Go here for the list of digital platforms that stream the film.

 Day 13: Reduce food waste when you dine out